 The field of analogy is widely viewed as a cognitive science success story.
 In few other research domains has the connection between computational and psychological work been as close and as fruitful as in this one.
-This collaboration, along with significant influences from philosophy, linguistics and history of science, has led to a substantial degree of theoretical and empirical convergence among researchers in the field (e.g., Falkenhainer, Forbus & Gentner, 1989; Halford, 1993; Holyoak & Thagard, 1989; Keane, Ledgeway & Duff, 1994).
-There has been progress both in accounting for the basic phenomena of analogy and in extending analogy theory to related areas, such as metaphor and mundane similarity, and to more distant areas such as categorization and decision making (See Gentner and Holyoak, in press; Gentner & Markman, in press; Holyoak & Thagard, 1995, in press).
+This collaboration, along with significant influences from philosophy, linguistics, and history of science, has led to a substantial degree of theoretical and empirical convergence among researchers in the field (e.g. Falkenhainer et al. 1986, 1989, Holyoak and Thagard 1989, Halford 1992, Keane et al.

+1994).
+There has been progress both in accounting for the basic phenomena of analogy and in extending analogy theory to related areas, such as metaphor and mundane similarity, and to more distant areas such as categorization and decision making (see Holyoak and Thagard 1995, Gentner and Holyoak 1997, Gentner and Markman 1997).
 Though there are still many debated issues, there is a fair degree of consensus on certain fundamental theoretical assumptions.
-These include the usefulness of decomposing analogical processing into constituent subprocesses such as retrieving representations of the analogs, mapping (aligning the representations and projecting inferences from one to the other), abstracting the common system, and so on; and that the mapping process is a domain-general process that is the core defining phenomenon of analogy (Gentner, 1989).
+These include the usefulness of decomposing analogical processing into constituent sub-processes, such as retrieving representations of the analogs, mapping (aligning the representations and projecting inferences from one to the other), abstracting the common system, and so on, and the fact that the mapping process is a domain-general process that is the core defining phenomenon of analogy (Gentner 1989).

 Hofstadter and his colleagues express a dissenting view.
-They argue for an approach to analogy as "highlevel perception" (Chalmers, French, & Hofstadter, 1992; French, 1995; Hofstadter, 1995a; Mitchell, 1993) and are sharply critical of the structure-mapping research program and related approaches.
+They argue for a 'high-level perception' approach to analogy (Chalmers et al. 1992, Mitchell 1993, French 1995, Hofstadter, 1995a) and are sharply critical of the structure-mapping research program and related approaches.
 Indeed, Hofstadter (1995a, pp. 155-165) even castigates Waldrop (1987) and Boden (1991) for praising models such as SME and ACME.
 This paper is a response to these criticisms.

-Hofstadter and his colleagues argue against most current approaches to modeling analogical reasoning.
-One of their major disagreements is with the assumption that mapping between two analogs can be separated from the process of initially perceiving both analogs.
-As Chalmers, French, & Hofstadter (1992) (henceforth, CFH) put it: "We argue that perceptual processes cannot be separated from other cognitive processes even in principle, and therefore that traditional artificial-intelligence models cannot be defended by supposing the existence of a 'representation module' that supplies representations readymade."
-(CFH, p.
-185)
+Hofstadter and his colleagues argue against most current approaches to modelling analogical reasoning.
+One of their major disagreements is with the assumption that mapping between two analogues can be separated from the process of initially perceiving both analogues.
+As Chalmers et al. put it: 'We argue that perceptual processes cannot be separated from other cognitive processes even in principle, and therefore that traditional artificial-intelligence models cannot be defended by supposing the existence of a "representation module" that supplies representations ready-made' (Chalmers et al. 1992, p.
+185).

-Hofstadter (1995a, p.
-284-285) is even more critical: "SME is an algorithmic but psychologically implausible way of finding what the structure-mapping theory would consider to be the best mapping between two given representations, and of rating various mappings according to the structure-mapping theory, allowing such ratings then to be compared with those given by people."
+Hofstadter (1995a, pp. 284-285) is even more critical: 'SME is an algorithmic but psychologically implausible way of finding what the structure-mapping theory would consider to be the best mapping between two given representations, and of rating various mappings according to the structure-mapping theory, allowing such ratings then to be compared with those given by people'.
 Hofstadter (1995b, p.
-78) further charges analogy researchers with "trying to develop a theory of analogy making while bypassing both gist extraction and the nature of concepts..." an approach "as utterly misguided as trying to develop a theory of musical esthetics while omitting all mention of both melody and harmony."
-Writing of Holyoak and Thagard's approach to analogy, he states that it is "to hand shrink each real-world situation into a tiny, frozen caricature of itself, containing precisely its core and little else."
+78) further charges analogy researchers with 'trying to develop a theory of analogy making while bypassing both gist extraction and the nature of concepts...' an approach 'as utterly misguided as trying to develop a theory of musical aesthetics while omitting all mention of both melody and harmony'.
+Writing of Holyoak and Thagard's (1995) approach to analogy, he states that it is 'to hand shrink each real-world situation into a tiny, frozen caricature of itself, containing precisely its core and little else'.